truflation/quickstart/QuickStart.md

 12. press the orange `requestInflationData` button to fetch inflation data from Chainlink and store the result in your contract
 13. when confirmed, press the blue `inflation` button to see the result

+## Interfacing with web

+An example web3 app to interface with the contract is in the directory frontend